Share this Article

 - Include a customer service number along with your business name on all payment receipts and communications with the consumer.
 It is better to have the consumer call you first rather than call their financial institution and revoke their authorization.

-- Make sure your customer service phone is answered consistently and a voicemail is in place identifying your business, your hours of operation, and the best method for contacting your office again if the call is missed.
+- Make sure your customer service phone is answered consistently and a voicemail is in place identifying your business, your hours of operation, and the best method for contacting your office again.

 What To Do After Receiving An ACH Return Code